Where to Stay in Malaga First Time: Best Areas

 🔍FIND BEST HOTELS IN EL PALO

-It’s time for a change of pace now, as we move to Malaga’s most northernly region of Ciudad Jardin, known as Garden City in Spanish.
+Ciudad Jardin, known as Garden City in Spanish, is Malaga’s most northernly region.
 Much more detached from the heart of the city, this mountainous region is more suited for those who want to explore or experience some of the island’s rural culture.

 Being the home to both the Historic Botanical Garden Of La Conception and the Montes De Malaga National Park, those looking to see the natural beauty of the area and how it has evolved throughout the years will have plenty to keep them enthralled throughout their stay.